-We recommend the following link to refer to this manual: http://eu.swi-prolog.org/man/clpfd.html
+We recommend the following link to refer to this manual: http://eu.swi-prolog.org/man/clpfd.html constraints instead.
+This can at most increase the generality of your programs.
+See declarative integer arithmetic (section A.9.3).

 Arithmetic constraints